honeycombio/microservices-demo/README.md

 **[Online Boutique](https://microservices.demo.honeycomb.io)** is a cloud-native microservices demo application.
-Online Boutique consists of a 10-tier microservices application.
-The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+Online Boutique consists of a 10-tier microservices application, writen in 5 different languages: Go, Java, .NET, Node, and Python.
+The application is a web-based e-commerce platform where users can browse items, add them to a cart, and purchase them.

 **[Honeycomb](https://honeycomb.io)** uses this application to demonstrate use of technologies like Kubernetes, gRPC, and OpenTelemetry.
 This application works on any Kubernetes cluster.
 It’s **easy to deploy with little to no configuration**.